Lugdunum3D/Lugdunum/doc/guidelines.md

 Preprocessor directives follow a separate intentation scheme:
 * Each preprocessor directive starts with a `#` on the first character of the line
 * Nested conditions should have their content indented with one and only space per indent level.
-* Again, preprocessor directive are not dependent on the indentation of the code they currently are located, and in the same way, indentation of code located inside preprocessor directives should not be disturbed.
+* Again, preprocessor directive is not dependent on the indentation of the code they currently are located, and in the same way, indentation of code located inside preprocessor directives should not be disturbed.

 A good way to remember this is that final, preprocessed code, should have the correct indentation.